mdciao.nomenclature.LabelerGPCR

 Note

-Not all schemes might work work for all methods of this class.
+Not all schemes might work for all methods of this class.
 In particular, fragmentation heuristics are derived from 3.50(x50)-type formats.
 Other class A schemes like Oliveira and Baldwin-Schwarz can be used for residue mapping, labeling, but not for fragmentation.
 They are still partially usable but we have decided to omit them from the docs.
 Please see the full reference page for their citation.

-• try_web_lookup (bool, default is True) – Try a web lookup on the GPCRdb of the uniprot_name.
-If uniprot_name is e.g. “adrb2_human.xlsx”, including the extension “xslx”, then the lookup will fail.
+• try_web_lookup (bool, default is True) – Try a web lookup on the GPCRdb of the UniProt_name.
+If UniProt_name is e.g. “adrb2_human.xlsx”, including the extension “xslx”, then the lookup will fail.
 This what the format parameter is for

-• write_to_disk (bool, default is False) – Save an excel file with the nomenclature information
+• write_to_disk (bool, default is False) – Save an Excel file with the nomenclature information

 Methods

-Descriptor by which to find the nomenclature,
+• UniProt_name (str) -- Descriptor by which to find the generic residue labels,

 aligntop(top[, restrict_to_residxs, ...])